-As mentioned in the SOP, organizations will have a specific policy that mandates using and handling electronic signatures and records.
+As mentioned in the SOP, organizations will have a specific policy that mandates the use and handling of electronic signatures and records.
 This will include all guidelines set forth by Title 21 CFR Part 11 and will apply to all electronic systems on the network.
-These procedures must include all of the elements covered above as outlined in Part 11.
+These procedures must include all of the elements covered above, as outlined in Part 11.

 Protecting Your Software and Your Team

 Protect your learning management system, your customer database, your digital records, and anything else that’s located in the cloud or on a hard drive somewhere, and do it by enlisting the compliance guidelines of Title 21 CFR Part 11.
 When you choose software tools that have compliance in mind, you’ll trust that your information is safe and secure.
 You can even enlist the help of biometrics, further deterring hackers and others from taking negative action against your organization or its electronic data.

 If your LMS leaves something to be desired, contact the team at eLeaP to see how our platform can deliver the custom solutions that you need with usability and compliance in mind.
 To ensure your network is up to par and your LMS can deliver, reach out now.